Streams

 This is the action to peform for a visitor.
 Adspect supports many different types of actions.
 You will normally use just two or three of the most common actions.

-PT stands for “URL parameters passthrough.”
+PT stands for “URL parameter passthrough.”
 When enabled, parameters passed in the incoming URL will be appended to money page URL or file.

 For example, consider the stream’s money page is configured as follows: